 Warning: This and the next method can damage your monitor.
 If you set the refresh rate much higher.

-In this method, we are not setting resolution lower, just gonna increase refresh rate.
+In this method, we are not setting resolution lower, just gonna increase the refresh rate.
 To keep your monitor safe, try increasing the refresh rate at the 1-5 gap.
 Don’t try to jump from 60 Hertz to 120 Hertz.

 1. Again open NVIDIA Control Panel, and, click on Customize.